Best Places to Get a Drink at Disney World (2025): Top Bars & Lounges

 Pro Tip: Prioritize this reservation at 60 days out.
 It’s one of the hardest to get in all of EPCOT.

 Disney’s newest lounge is literally inside Spaceship Earth, and it’s as fancy as that sounds.
 GEO-82 is adults-only, reservation-only, and stacked with premium cocktails like clarified sours, brûléed banana highballs, and a brown butter bourbon that we’d happily drink through a thunderstorm.
+If you’re into aesthetics, exclusivity, and drinks that come with their own flight of bourbon, this is your new EPCOT obsession.
+Get the full GEO-82 menu and fireworks experience breakdown here.

 Best For: Drinking at Magic Kingdom, Pirate Vibes